-Note: If you right-click on a note head you will see this menu with two additional commands at the top, Edit Note and Delete Note.

-Edit Note opens the Note dialog and lets you edit the current note.

-Delete Note deletes the current note.

-Forced Accidental lets you quickly add an accidental to the current note.

-Duplicate previous groups of notes quickly duplicates the previous chord (a group of notes on the same location) without having to reenter it.

-Delete Highlighted Red Notes deletes all notes that are currently highlighted in red.

-Change Beat Resolution allows you to change the beat resolution of the current beat.

-Insert Section Text opens the Section Text Event dialog where either regular or boxed section text is entered along with its time and vertical position in the window.

-Section Letters: A submenu will let you select a section letter from A-Z, or Remove, which removes the nearest section letter to where you right-clicked.

-Bar-Based Section Letters: Select a letter or number from the list and it will be inserted at the top of the bar line so that it doesn't overwrite chords or notes.

-Notation Symbols: The notation symbols are entered from the Notation Event dialog, which is accessed from the right-click menu in the Editable Notation window.
-This dialog lets you insert (or remove) notation symbols such as,

-Slur

-Staccato

-•

-Marcato

-Λ

-Crescendo

-Accent

->

-Staccatissimo ▼

-Decrescendo

-Legato

-Trill

-tr
+Note: If you right-click on a note head you vill see this menu with two additional commands at the top, Edit Note and Delete Note.
+Edit Note Edit Note opens the Note dialog and lets you edit the current note.
+Delete Note Delete Note deletes the current note.
+ForcedAccidental Forced Accidental lets you quickly add an accidental to the current note.
+Duplicate previous group of notes Delete Highlighted Red Notes (DEL) Duplicate previous groups of notes quickly duplicates the previous chord (a group Delete All Notes on This Peg of notes on the same location) without having to reenter it.
+Change Beat Resolution Delete Highlighted Red Notes deletes all notes that are currently highlighted in red.
+Insert Section Text Change Beat Resolution allows you to change the beat resolution of the current Section Letters beat.
+Bar-Based Section Letters Insert Section Text opens the Section Text Event dialog where either regular or Notation Symbols boxed section text is entered along with its time and vertical position in the Cleanup Orphaned Notation Controller Events window.
+Chord height adjustment Section Letters: A submenu will let you select a section letter from $A - Z$ , or Advance by 1 peg (Alt + Right Arrow) Remove, which removes the nearest section letter to where you right-clicked.
+Backup by 1 peg (Alt + Left Arrow) Bar-Based Section Letters: Select a letter or number from the list and it will be Notation Mode inserted at the top of the bar line so that it doesn't overwrite chords or notes. ✓ Editable Mode Notation Symbols: The notation symbols are entered from the Notation Event Staff Roll Mode dialog, which is accessed from the right-click menu in the Editable Notation Vocal Synth (Auto) window.
+This dialog lets you insert (or remove) notation symbols such as, Manually Generate Vocal Synth Track Slur Staccato Marcato A Click Track > Crescendo Decrescendo - Legato - Trill 4 r